Our review of Clear Books

 User Review( votes)

-Features: Clear Books does have a wide variety of features such as multi-currency handling, automatic bank feeds/imports, reoccurring invoices, direct debit integration, project handling, PO handling, payroll and HR.
-This software probably had the most features out of every one we reviewed.
+Clear Books does have a wide variety of features such as multi-currency handling, automatic bank feeds/imports, recurring invoices, direct debit integration, project handling, PO handling, payroll, and HR.
+There is a PayPal feed but it only works with a business account.

-VAT Handling: Clear Books handles VAT very well.
-It seems to have been developed for the UK which means that it can take care of cash accounting and the flat rate scheme.
-Only three packages that we tested could handle a switch between accruals to cash accounting and vice versa, Clear Books was one of them.
+Clear Books handles VAT very well.
+It seems to have been developed for the UK which means that it can take care of cash accounting and the flat rate scheme, and can also handle a switch between accruals to cash accounting and vice versa.
 The VAT reporting is also very good, a breakdown is given for all of the figures that make up the VAT return.

 What level of bookkeeping knowledge will I need?